 What does it mean to lower 1/3 co-witness height and absolute co-witness height?

 First of all, absolute co-witness and lower 1/3 co-witness are just different installation methods.
-The height of your red dot sight (the amount of iron sight that occupies the sight picture of your red dot) is the biggest difference between them, so in fact there is nothing good or bad about them, just choose a proper one according to your shooting preferences.
+The height of your red dot sight (the amount of iron sight that occupies the sight picture of your red dot) is the biggest difference between them, so, there is nothing good or bad about them, just choose a proper one according to your shooting preferences.

 There are 3 popular center heights, as picture 0 shows, the absolute co-witness height is 36mm (1.4 inches); the lower 1/3 co-witness height is 40.4mm (1.6 inches); the other one is 38.1mm(1.5 inches).